 16 pounds is too heavy for one-handed use for a prolonged period of time and it is too large to use on a pole, but the 4214 can handle just about any small-yard task.

-It also does well with fuel efficiency and comes with an automatic oiler to keep your chain in top shape.
+It also does well with fuel efficiency and comes with an automatic chain oiler to keep your chain in top shape.

-Go check them out in case you need more power and longer bar for those hefty logs.
+Go check them out in case you need more power and a longer bar for those hefty logs.